AdaGold/solar-system/README.md

 - Give each planet a `distance_from_the_sun` attribute
 - Write a program that asks for user input to query the planets:
   - First, ask the user to select a planet they'd like to learn about.
-  - Use your method to present the user with a list of planets from which they can choose.
+  - Present the user with a list of planets from which they can choose.
 Something like:
     - `1.
 Mercury, 2.
 Venus, 3.
 Earth, 4.
 Secret Earth, 5.
 Mars, 6.
 Jupiter, ...
 13. Exit`
   - Provide the user with well formatted information about the planet (diameter, mass, number of moons, primary export, etc.)
   - Then ask the user for another planet.